AgaG537/ChineseCheckers/README.md

 cd Client
 mvn clean install javafx:run
 ```
 &emsp;The JavaFX window with game options should appear.
-As a host, choose game variant, number of players and click the **APPLY** button.
+As a host, choose game variant, number of users (human players), number of bots and click the **APPLY** button.

 5. Now you can run the Client program (commands for the Client folder given above) for the rest of the players, from separate terminals.